Information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

 - Publication of the outcome of High Court and Court of Appeal hearings, orders or results

-- Publication of court and tribunals lists, in most instance online
+- Publication of courts and tribunals lists, in most instance online

 Publication of courts and tribunals lists

-HMCTS publishes court and tribunal lists in a number of ways across jurisdictions with free access to members of the public, though registration for some is required.
+HMCTS publishes courts and tribunals lists in a number of ways across jurisdictions with free access to members of the public, though registration for some is required.

-- Immigration and Asylum Tribunal, Single Justice Procedure and First Tier Tax Tribunal court lists are published on GOV.UK
+- Immigration and Asylum Tribunal, Single Justice Procedure and First Tier Tax Tribunal, First Tier Primary Health Lists Tribunal and First Tier Care Standards Tribunal lists are published on GOV.UK

 - Royal Courts of Justice and the Rolls Building daily courts lists are published on Justice.gov website